Help with IRS and State Installment Agreements

 An installment agreement is the end result of properly presenting a taxpayer’s financial condition and negotiating an acceptable monthly payment.
-If your payment is late or you do not meet all of the terms of the Agreement, the IRS will consider you to be in default and terminate the Agreement.
+If your payment is late or you do not meet all of the terms of the Agreement, the IRS or State will consider you to be in default and terminate the Agreement.
 This will result in the IRS taking enforced collection action.
 You need to make every effort to pay your future taxes in full when they are due, and no later than the time you file your tax returns.
 Not paying future taxes by the time you file your future returns will result in a default under the Agreement.
 If you default, it will be almost impossible to get another Agreement.
+We can help with IRS and State Installment Agreements to ensure you don’t pay a penny more than you should.
 The following lists the more common installment agreement options available to taxpayers:

 - Guaranteed Installment Agreements: Requires the IRS to accept proposed installment agreements from an individual who owes income tax of $10,000 or less (excluding penalties and interest), agrees to fully pay the tax liability within three years, has not entered into an installment agreement within the preceding five tax years, has not failed to file an income tax return or pay any tax shown on such returns during any of the preceding five tax years, and agrees to file and pay all tax returns during the term of the agreement.